Almond Ploy: What’s Really in Your Nut Milk?

 That holds true for their Milked Oats.
 Oat milk is the current “it girl” of alternative milks, thanks in no small part to the clever marketing strategy of Oatly, a Swedish brand that originally pushed their product through cool–kid coffee shops like Intelligentsia.
 “Everybody is excited about the oat milks,” admits Mitchell.
 “But many are loaded with oils like rapeseed and safflower.”
 Again, those ingredients sound healthy, but Mitchell maintains they’re unnecessary.
 “Oats have enough natural materials in and of themselves to make an emulsion — but the others don’t have the technology to use more of the raw materials and maximize the natural ingredients.
 We do.”

-Almond, oat, rice, walnut — whatever the flavor, there’s no denying that plant milks are gaining in popularity and, Truby notes, “The ‘gateway’ to plant milks is coffee.
+Almond, oat, hazelnut, walnut — whatever the flavor, there’s no denying that plant milks are gaining in popularity and, Truby notes, “The ‘gateway’ to plant milks is coffee.
 People will try almond or hazelnut milk in their coffee, because it sounds good.
 Once they’ve opened that door, they’ll try others, like maybe a walnut milk latte.”
 So it only makes sense to market a whole variety of these milks to consumers via their local coffee shops.

 Here’s the conundrum: Most plant milks, with the exception of cashew, don’t want to work in coffee.
 They might start to separate or look like they’re curdling (they’re not, it’s complicated).
 Bottom line: the optics aren’t good.
 So companies started creating “Barista” lines, adding ingredients — sometimes as many as five, including oils — that would make coffee drinks look prettier.
 Oatly, for example, uses rapeseed oil as an additive, and doesn’t specify the amount of oats per serving.
-Elmhurst’s Barista line, which debuts this November with cashew, almond, oat and rice, has just five ingredients and no oils - making it, according to Truby, the “cleanest” of the Barista plant–based milk offerings.
+Elmhurst’s Barista line, which debuts this November with cashew, almond and oat, has just five ingredients and no oils - making it, according to Truby, the “cleanest” of the Barista plant–based milk offerings.
 (The oat version has 16 grams of whole grain per serving).
 And while they were made specifically for coffee shop use, at the time of this writing, Truby has had interest from two major retailers who want to carry the line.

 One might think Mitchell would have enough on her plate, but she’s just getting started — there are rumors of protein shakes and creamers on the horizon.
 When asked, she remains delightfully coy, choosing instead to look back on a time when plant-based foods weren’t a sexy category and investors laughed at her proposals.
 “Look at what we’ve achieved — this is the future!”